 Moore was awarded a Fulbright Fellowship for the 2007-2008 academic year at Zayed University in Dubai, United Arab Emirates.
 She taught leadership courses in the College of Business Sciences as well as conducted a research project on corporate women leaders in the United Arab Emirates.

 Other areas of research and study include global and sustainable leadership, and the development of culturally sensitive and indigenous leadership models with particular emphasis on the role of gender.
 Moore has also written cases on women leaders and entrepreneurs with a culturally appropriate lens.
-Recently a focus on family business produced a ten volume Compendium on Global Family Business Models that analyzes the impact of culture on models of family business in ten regions of the world.
-Moore co-edited the compendium with specific attention to the Middle East and Southeast Asia regions and provided editorial leadership to produce the Gender and Family Owned Business volume.
+She co-edited a ten volume Compendium on Global Family Business Models that analyzes the impact of culture on models of family business in ten regions of the world.
 Her expertise on gender and diversity in management has also been recognized by many professional organizations; Moore has received three Coleman Foundation grants.
 These funds were used to study successful women business leaders in the United States, focusing on the role of cultural identity in leadership.